 are classified according to iBoxx Implied Rating classification.

 *Based on the performance of the iBoxx SGD Non-Sovereigns Large Cap Investment Grade Index, iBoxx ABF Singapore Government Total Return Index and FTSE Straits Times Index over the last five years.
 Source: Bloomberg and Nikko AM, 30 June 2018.

-Investment grade rating shows that the corporate bond has a relatively low risk of default.
+Investors who want to invest in an ETF with corporate bond holdings that are of investment grade rating.
+Investment grade rating shows that the bond has a relatively low risk of default.

 Fund Performance (SGD)

 |Return (%)||3 Mths||6 Mths||1 Yr||3 Yrs||5 Yrs||Since Inception|

 |3-Year Annualised Tracking Error||0.30%|

 Source: Nikko Asset Management Asia Limited as of 31 October 2021.

 Returns are calculated on a NAV-NAV basis and assuming all dividends and distributions are reinvested, if any.
 Returns for period in excess of 1 year are annualised.
 Past performance is not indicative of future performance.

 |Benchmark||iBoxx SGD Non-Sovereigns Large Cap Investment Grade Index|